Things I wish I knew before going to Trinidad and Tobago

 Travel to Trinidad and Tobago

-Let’s talk about visas, after an answer to “What is the capital of Trinidad and Tobago?”
+Let’s talk about visas after an answer to “What is the capital of Trinidad and Tobago?”
 Permits are not required for most countries for any stays shorter than 90 days.
 Be sure that your passport is a valid minimum for six months.
-You will get an answer to all the questions of yours.
-For easier travel to Trinidad and Tobago, you should know about weather conditions.
+For easier travel to Trinidad and Tobago, you should also know about weather conditions.

 As you know, its climate is tropical, and it’s hot during the year.
 But there are two seasons for visiting: the first is the dry season, the second is the wet season.
 The dry season is from January to May, and the wet season is from June to December.
 If you want to take great pictures for your Instagram, you should take to account the seasons.
 The currency in Trinidad and Tobago is the US Dollar.
 There are too many ATMs in this country.
 It is a prospective city for finance issues.
 Travel insurance is recommended for travellers.
 It is not only to save money in disease conditions; it also covers theft and loss of valuable things.

 Let’s start with airports for flights going to Trinidad and Tobago.
 The most famous airport in this country is Piarco International Airport, which is located in Port of Spain.
 The second airport is A.N.R.
 Robinson International Airport.
 It is located in Crown Point.
 The third is Camden Base.
 Caribbean Airlines, JetBlue, Turkish Airlines, Fly All Ways, United, LIAT offer direct flights going to Trinidad and Tobago.
 The cheapest season for aviation is in November.

 Is it safe to travel to Trinidad and Tobago?